-Pay particular attention to the words at the end of the apostle's or Nicene creed this week (in lockdown join an online service and listen out for this, or look one of these on the CofE website).
+Pay particular attention to the words at the end of the apostle's or Nicene creed this week (if don't use them, look one or both up on the CofE website and recite it/them).
 How does it makes you feel as you say the words?
-What else in your church or the services today speaks of images from the book of Revelation?
+What else in your church, its services and minstry speaks of images from the book of Revelation?

-Share some of what you have found on the discussion board in the discussion Forum (this post is required for those taking the assessment).
+Share some of what you have found on the discussion board in the discussion Forum (this post is required).